cgalmenartest/node/CONFIG.md

 "states" :
 		{
 		 "value": "open",
-		 "state": "Open"
+		 "label": "Open"
 		},...
 ```
-Changing the value of state is largely cosmetic as it is used to drive drop downs and other display information.
-If you change the value of value and do not change code ot support it, midas will behave in an inconsitent manner.
+Changing the value of label is largely cosmetic as it is used to drive drop downs and other display information.
+If you change the value of value and do not change code to support it midas will behave in an inconsitent manner.

-When upgrading Midas from versions prior to .21 you may need to run ```./tools/postgres/rename-public-to-open-state.sh``` to update any existing projects or opportunities.
+When upgrading Midas from versions prior to .21 you need to run ```./tools/postgres/rename-public-to-open-state.sh``` to update any existing projects or opportunities.